At work we use Exchange where I have a mailbox and an Archive mailbox.

-If you need to access your Archive mailbox from home, then you could access your Archive mailbox via Outlook Web App (OWA).
+If you need to access your Archive mailbox from home and don’t have an eligible license, then you could access your Archive mailbox via Outlook on the Web (OWA).
 You can ask your mail administrator for the information needed to connect to OWA from home if you do not know the details.

 Note: If you’ve created a pst-archive at work, it is not possible to access to that from home without making a backup copy of that pst-file for home usage.

-The use of the Archive function in Exchange 2010 requires an additional Enterprise Client Access License (CAL).
+The use of the Personal Archive (or In-Place Archive) function in Exchange requires an additional Enterprise Client Access License (CAL).

 Furthermore, compare the differences about the server integration features obtained via Volume Licensing.